lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 Final API does not change - only the implementation details.
 \end{center}

-## Core Logic - The Functional Core
+## Business Logic - The Functional Core

 Let's start with the functional core, starting with a `createGame` function: